Decimal separator: Constructed languages

 The three most spoken international auxiliary languages, Ido, Esperanto, and Interlingua, all use the comma as the decimal separator.

 Interlingua has used the comma as its decimal separator since the publication of the Interlingua Grammar in 1951.

 Esperanto also uses the comma as its official decimal separator, whilst thousands are usually separated by non-breaking spaces (e.g. 12 345 678,9).
 It is possible to separate thousands by a full stop (e.g. 12.345.678,9), though this is not as common.

 Ido's Kompleta Gramatiko Detaloza di la Linguo Internaciona Ido (Complete Detailed Grammar of the International Language Ido) officially states that commas are used for the decimal separator whilst full stops are used to separate thousands, millions, etc. So the number 12,345,678.90123 (in American notation), for instance, would be written 12.345.678,90123 in Ido.

 The 1931 grammar of Volapük uses the comma as its decimal separator but, somewhat unusually, the middle dot as its thousands separator (12·345·678,90123).

 In 1958, disputes between European and American delegates over the correct representation of the decimal separator nearly stalled the development of the ALGOL computer programming language.
 ALGOL ended up allowing different decimal separators, but most computer languages and standard data formats (e.g., C, Java, Fortran, Cascading Style Sheets (CSS)) specify a dot.

-C++ and a few others permit a quote (') as a thousands separator, while others like Python and Julia only allow '_' as such a separator (this separator is ignored by the computer, so it can be used flexibly.
+Most programming languages, that allow digit grouping, use the underscore (_).
+For example Ada, D, Rust, Python, Ruby use underscore.
+C++ uses the apostrophe (').
+Digit separators are ignored by the computer and can be used flexibly.
 For example, a programmer could write 1_00_00_000 to match the Indian numbering system's format for ten million, 1,00,00,000.)

 Radix point

-In mathematics and computing, a radix point or radix character is a symbol used in the display of numbers to separate the integer part of the value from its fractional part.
+In mathematics and computing, a radix point, or radix character, is a symbol used in the display of numbers to separate the integer part of the value from its fractional part.
 In English and many other languages (including many that are written right-to-left), the integer part is at the left of the radix point, and the fraction part at the right of it.